Get Carter (2000 film)

-Get Carter is a 2000 American neo noir vigilante action thriller film directed by Stephen Kay, written by David McKenna, and starring Sylvester Stallone, Rachael Leigh Cook, Alan Cumming, Mickey Rourke, John C. McGinley, Rhona Mitra, and Michael Caine.
+Get Carter is a 2000 American neo-noir action thriller film directed by Stephen Kay, written by David McKenna, and starring Sylvester Stallone, Miranda Richardson, Rachael Leigh Cook, Alan Cumming, Mickey Rourke, John C. McGinley, Rhona Mitra, and Michael Caine.
 Based on the Ted Lewis' novel Jack's Return Home, the film is a remake of the 1971 film of the same name, in which Caine played the title role.

-The film was released in the United States on October 6, 2000.
-It was panned by critics and the film flopped at the box office, with worldwide earnings of approximately $19 million against a production budget of nearly $64 million.
+The film was released in the United States by Morgan Creek Productions, Inc. (through Warner Bros.
+Pictures) on October 6, 2000.
+It was panned by critics and the film flopped at the box office, with worldwide earnings of approximately $19.4 million against a production budget of $63.6 million.

 Plot

 Jack Carter, a mob enforcer living in Las Vegas, returns home to Seattle after hearing that his brother, Ritchie, was killed in a drunk driving crash.
 His partner, Con McCarty, covers for him with his mob boss, Fletcher – whose girlfriend Audrey is having an affair with Jack.

 At his brother's funeral, Jack meets his niece, Doreen, and Eddie, a friend and co-worker of Ritchie.
 Both tell Jack that Ritchie rarely drank and would never have driven while intoxicated; Eddie also says Ritchie would not be involved in any illicit activities.
 He also talks to a woman, Geraldine, who is evasive and cryptic about her relationship to Ritchie.
 At the wake, Jack continues questioning mourners and well-wishers about what happened to his brother, drawing the ire of Ritchie's widow, Gloria.

 He confronts the owner of the club Ritchie managed, loan shark Cliff Brumby.
 Brumby doesn't believe Ritchie was murdered, but tells Jack that Ritchie was having an affair with Geraldine, an associate of local boss Cyrus Paice.

 Jack questions Paice but doesn't get any useful information.
 He follows Paice and is led to Jeremy Kinnear, a wealthy computer mogul who hired Paice to discreetly procure beautiful women for him at parties so he can present a "professional" and squeaky-clean image.
 However, Paice is now blackmailing Kinnear into running Paice's pornographic websites.
 Unable to get any straight answers, Jack carefully examines surveillance tapes from Brumby's club.

 He discovers that Paice produces amateur porn movies using young women drugged and raped by Eddie and Geraldine; one video shows Doreen as one of the victims.
 Geraldine found out Doreen was Ritchie's daughter and gave the video disc to Ritchie, but Ritchie was murdered and set up to look like an accident before he could take it to the police.

 Audrey breaks up with Jack, who tells Fletcher that he is done with Vegas; McCarty and another gangster are sent to confront Jack, who manages to evade them.
 Jack talks with Doreen about what happened in the video, comforting her and telling her she is a good person.